limccart7/QuAD-Pro-Prototype/README.md

 ### Running Example Code
 #### RX
-Naviagate to the rx directory
+Navigate to the rx directory
 For one-shot mode, in which you would receive only one message
 ```
 cd files
 cd rx
 ./receive
 ```
-To test continous mode where the program will run until cancelled and receive messages
+To test continuous mode where the program will run until cancelled and receive messages
 ```
 cd files
 cd rx
 ./receiveCont
 ```
 #### TX
-Navaiagte to tx directory
+Navigate to tx directory
 ```
 cd files
 cd tx